zedseven/breeze/README.md

 # `breeze`
 [![License: MIT/Apache-2.0](https://img.shields.io/badge/license-MIT%2FApache--2.0-blue.svg)](LICENSE-MIT)

-A tool for running presentations.
+A tool for running presentations without fluff.
 Effectively a spiritual fork of the `suckless` tool, [`sent`](https://tools.suckless.org/sent/).

 `sent` is great, but often in work environments, Windows is predominant. `breeze` is a tool that supports